-Pushing the top of the switch once will go to the next track on the selected media (AUX/USB/Bluetooth/CD).
+Pushing the top of the switch once will go to the next track on the selected media (AUX/USB/Bluetooth®).
 Pushing the bottom of the switch once goes to the beginning of the current track, or to the beginning of the previous track if it is within eight seconds after the current track begins to play.

-IPOD/USB/MP3 CONTROL - IF EQUIPPED
+IPOD®/USB/MP3 CONTROL - IF EQUIPPED

 Located on the center stack, just below the instrument panel, is the main media hub.
 There are four total USB Ports: Two Mini-USBs (Type C) and two Standard USBs (Type A).
 There is also an AUX Port located in the middle of the USB Ports.
-All four of the USB Ports include a USB Trident and a numerical value one through three, which indicates that the vehicle can support three fully-functioning USB Ports at a time.
-Each USB Port will support media and charging simultaneously.